jaegertracing/jaeger-clickhouse/guide-sharding-and-replication.md

 the storage.

 Note that the Jaeger ClickHouse plugin supports creating replicated schema out-of-the-box.
 Therefore, this guide is not necessary for setting up default replicated deployment.
+Also note that the ClickHouse operator uses by default `Ordinary` database engine, which does not work with the embedded replication scripts in Jaeger.
 Refer to the `config.yaml` how to setup replicated deployment.

 ## Sharding